maryclaireteahan/adriennewalsh/readme/README.md

 [View the live project here](https://maryclaireteahan.github.io/adriennewalsh/)

-THRIVE Juices and Smoothies is a site that advertises a fictional refreshment business.
-The business primarily sells juices and smoothies and also a limited range of healthy snacks and hot beverages.
-The site is targeted toward people who want to buy healthy refreshments "on the go" - the business also has a seating area for anyone who wants to stay and socialise but its primary USP is the appeal, taste and quality of the products.
-The site will be useful for people who want to check out the range of products available, the location and opening hours of the business.
 Adrienne Walsh is a site that showcases Adrienne's acting and costume design skills, experience, and achievements.
 It is a way to present her to potential casting directors, agents, and producers who might be interested in casting her as an actor in theatre, film or radio or hiring her as costume designer, assistant or maintanence for their projects.

 ![Mockup](../readme/documentation/supp-images/resp-mockup.png)